Determine the degree of mitigation activities necessary by measuring the gap between the current and target level of change acceptance.

-Remember our earlier suggestion to focus less on ROI and more on Results (R)?
-Because we know Acceptance (A) of the solution is key to effectively and efficiently mitigating resistance, we must first agree on the required or Targeted Level of Acceptance.
-Simply stated, what is the percentage of the total population of impacted employees that must accept the change and adopt the associated new behaviors?
-Usually the initial response by most Sponsors to this question is 100%.
-But we know the reality is that it is nearly impossible and typically unrealistic to assume the organization can achieve 100% Acceptance (A).
-Depending on the change, the investment in time and resources to achieve the last 20 - 30% is equal to or more than the cost of the first 70 - 75% -- the law of diminishing returns at work.
+Simply stated: What is the percentage of the total population of impacted employees that must accept the change and adopt the associated new behaviors?
+The initial response by most leaders to this question is 100%.
+But we know it is nearly impossible and typically unrealistic to assume the organization can achieve 100% acceptance.
+Depending on the change, the investment in time and resources follows the law of diminishing returns: to achieve the last 20 to 30% of the change requires the same costs (or more) as the first 70 to 80% of the change.

-The Sponsor authorizing the change -- the most senior leader to whom all impacted employees report -- is responsible for determining the Targeted Level of Acceptance.
-He or she is ultimately responsible not only for making the decision, but also for:
+The leader authorizing the change (the most senior leader to whom all impacted employees report) is responsible for determining the level of acceptance, in addition to:

-- Ensuring the resources are in place to achieve the Targeted Level of Acceptance.
+- Ensuring the resources are in place to achieve the target level of acceptance.

 - Requiring those impacted to make the change or accept the consequences.

 - Holding the change practitioner accountable for monitoring and reporting the current level of acceptance at key milestones during the lifecycle of the change.

 We aim to make these calculations scientific and data-driven, but it is sometimes difficult or expensive to capture all necessary information.
 Instead, we analyze the state of 13 critical success factors and identify which factors require attention to achieve the targeted level of acceptance.

 Our approach to change management risk focuses on the factors that are most important to the success of organizational changes.
 The 13 critical success factors for effective change are: